openjdk/guide/src/mailingLists.md

 :::

 The mailing lists are the key communications mechanism for all OpenJDK work.
-All participation in an OpenJDK project starts with joining the project mailing list.
+All participation in an OpenJDK project starts with joining the relevant mailing list.
 All OpenJDK mailing lists are found here:

 > [`mail.openjdk.java.net`](http://mail.openjdk.java.net/mailman/listinfo)